 Current serum concentrations of PFOA in children were consistently associated with ever having had a diagnosis of asthma, increased total IgE and several other indicators of respiratory hypersensitivity in studies based on analysis of NHANES data on children age 12-19 and a case-control study of asthma in children age 10-15 in Taiwan.
 Because these studies are cross-sectional in nature, there is low confidence that exposure to PFOA during childhood is associated with increased hypersensitivity based on these studies (see Table 17 for confidence ratings summaries for the bodies of evidence).
-The animal data also consistently support PFOA-associated hypersensitivity and there is high confidence that PFOA exposure is associated with increased hypersensitivity response based on several studies of airway hypersensitivity and increased IgE in mice.
-These confidence ratings translate directly into level-of-evidence conclusions and support an initial hazard identification conclusion of presumed to be an immune hazard to humans or that PFOA exposure is presumed to increase hypersensitivity-related outcomes in humans.
+The animal data also consistently support PFOA-associated hypersensitivity response based on several studies of airway hypersensitivity and increased IgE in mice.
+These confidence ratings translate directly into level-of-evidence conclusions and support an initial hazard identification conclusion of suspected to be an immune hazard to humans or that PFOA exposure is suspected to increase hypersensitivity-related outcomes in humans.

-- Human body of evidence: Low Confidence = Low Level of Evidence - Animal body of evidence: High Confidence = High Level of Evidence - Initial hazard conclusion (Low x High) = Presumed to be an Immune Hazard to Humans - Final hazard conclusion (after consideration of biological plausibility) = Presumed to be an Immune Hazard to Humans
+- Human body of evidence: Low Confidence = Low Level of Evidence - Animal body of evidence: Moderate Confidence = Moderate Level of Evidence - Initial hazard conclusion (Low x Moderate) = Suspected to be an Immune Hazard to Humans - Final hazard conclusion (after consideration of biological plausibility) = Suspected to be an Immune Hazard to Humans

 Collectively, the human and animal bodies of evidence present a consistent pattern of findings that higher exposure to PFOA is associated with hypersensitivity based on increased diagnosis of asthma, IgE, and airway hypersensitivity measures.
 The human data are based on cross-sectional studies with exposure and outcome evaluated in children from 10-19 years of age.
 Biological plausibility of the association between PFOA and hypersensitivity could be supported by mechanistic data showing PFOAassociated promotion of hypersensitivity such as increased IgE levels or a change in cytokine production favoring a TH2 response.
 There is overlap in cytokine function, but in general TH2 cytokines (e.g., IL-4, 5, 6 and 13) are associated with promotion of IgE and eosinophilic responses associated with atopy and hypersensitivity.
-TH1 cytokines (e.g., IL-2 and INF γ) are involved in cell-mediated immunity against intracellular pathogens.
+TH1 cytokines (e.g., IL-2 and INF $\gamma$ ) are involved in cell-mediated immunity against intracellular pathogens.